Grape Varieties and Wine Styles

 Branded and Other White Wines

-Cloudy Bay Te Koko, Dog Point Vineyard Section 94 – in this section you’ll find all the white wines that don’t feature varietal names.
+Dog Point Vineyard Section 94, Craggy Range Les Beaux Cailloux – in this section you’ll find all the white wines that don’t feature varietal names.
 Lower-priced branded white wines can give winemakers an outlet for grapes like Chenin Blanc, Sémillon and Riesling that otherwise can be hard to sell.
 They can also be an outlet for coarser, less delicate juice (‘pressings’).
 Some of the branded whites are quaffers, but others are highly distinguished.

 A nondescript crossing of Müller-Thurgau and the white hybrid Seibel 7053, Breidecker is rarely seen in New Zealand.
-There were 32 hectares of bearing vines recorded in 2003, but only 0.6 hectares in 2016 (in Otago and Marlborough).
+There were 32 hectares of bearing vines recorded in 2003, but only 0.6 hectares in 2017 (in Otago and Marlborough), and it is not listed separately in New Zealand Winegrowers’ Vineyard Register Report 2016–2019.
 Its early-ripening ability is an advantage in cooler regions, but Breidecker typically yields light, fresh quaffing wines, best drunk young.